Breathalyzers in History

 The machine (pictured above) was quite cumbersome and was approximately the size of a shoe box.
 It was more reminiscent of a portable laboratory.

 Professor Leon Greenberg, associate director of the Department of Applied Physiology at Yale University developed the Alcometer in 1941.
 The alcometer employed a process whereby iodine vapour, starch and potassium iodide was used.
-The chemicals then reacted with a motorists breath sample and changed colour depending on the level of alcohol present.
+The chemicals then reacted with a motorists breath sample and changed colour depending on the level of alcohol present in a persons system.

 Professor Borkenstein also invented a coin operated breathalyser.
 A reading of 0.4 would display the message "Be a safe driver".
 A reading of between 0.5 and 0.9 displayed the message "Be a good walker" (implying that a person had consumed too much alcohol to safely drive and should walk) and a reading of 0.10 or higher displayed the message "You're a passenger!" (implying that a person had consumed too much alcohol and definitely should NOT drive).

-Of course today's breathalysers use far more sophisticated and advanced technology in measuring a persons BrAC (breath alcohol concentration).
+Of course, the breathalysers of today use far more sophisticated and advanced technology in order to measure a persons BrAC (breath alcohol concentration).